vickOnRails/next-starter-peacock/content/notes/markdown-1.md

 ---
-title: "Getting started with React Nativ"
+title: "Getting started with React Native"
 date: "2021-01-01"
 slug: "getting-started-with-react-native"
 description: "Next.js has two forms of pre-rendering: Static Generation and Server-side Rendering.
 The difference is in when it generates the HTML for a page."